Analysis of random walks on a hexagonal lattice: The Random Walk Model

-We consider the hexagonal structure of the graphene on a reference system of cartesian axes, taking match a vertex of a generic hexagon with the origin of the reference system, as shown in Fig.\ \ref{fig:stati}.
-Since the graphene consists of hexagonal cells, with angles of $2\pi/3$, we can assume that the distance between adjacent vertices is a constant, say $a$.
+We consider the hexagonal lattice on a reference system of cartesian axes, taking a vertex of a generic hexagon as the origin of the reference system, as shown in Fig.\ \ref{fig:stati}.
+Since the considered structure consists of hexagonal cells, with angles of $2\pi/3$, we can assume that the distance between two generic adjacent vertices is a constant, say $a$.
 Hence, the coordinates of the vertices are repeated regularly.
 We divide the vertices into two categories:

 With reference to Fig.\ \ref{fig:stati}, we consider a random walk of a particle that starts at a vertex with coordinates $(x,y)$ and it moves to an adjacent vertex following an appropriate transition probability.
 In particular, as shown in Fig.\ \ref{fig:transprob}, if the particle is located in a vertex of the set $\mathscr{V}_0$, it can reach the three adjacent positions with probabilities $q_{0,0}$, $q_{0,1}$, $q_{0,2}$ and then the particle will occupy a vertex of $\mathscr{V}_1$.
 Similarly, if the particle is in a vertex of $\mathscr{V}_1$, in one step it reaches one of the three adjacent positions, belonging to $\mathscr{V}_0$, with probabilities $q_{1,0}$, $q_{1,1}$, $q_{1,2}$ (see Fig.\ \ref{fig:transprob}).
-Let $\{(X_n,Y_n), n\in\mathbb{N}_0\}$ be the discrete-time random walk having state space $\mathscr{V}_0 \cup \mathscr{V}_1$ and representing the position of the particle at time $n$.
-From the above assumptions, for $i=0,1$ and $r=0,1,2$ the one-step transition probabilities are expressed as
+We remark that the hexagonal graph is a bipartite graph, this property being useful for the evaluation of the results of Section 3.